 Student Matinees FAQ

 A packed house is always a better experience for the performers and the audience, so please let us know as soon as possible about any tickets you may not need by emailing email@example.com.
 This allows us to release them to our wait list, or for resale, to maximize the number of people who get to enjoy the show and minimize our potential loss of income.
 We’re very happy to reserve additional seats even at the last minute, so please let us know if your group size increases.

 We recommend a 10:1 ratio of students to chaperones, but we understand that every group has different needs.
 Let us know if we can assist in your planning.

 We recommend that you plan to arrive at least 30 minutes prior to showtime.
 Our student matinees begin at 11 a.m. and we suggest building a little extra travel time in case of unexpected traffic or bridge closures.

 Yes, but space at The Armory is sometimes limited or unavailable.
 Please contact us at firstname.lastname@example.org in advance, so we can reserve a location and set up tables for lunch during intermission or after the show.
 Keep in mind that backpacks and bags should be left on the bus and not brought into the theater during the performance.

 Portland Center Stage at The Armory is located at 128 NW Eleventh Ave., one block north of Powell’s Books, between Couch and Davis (map).
 The best place to de-board is between 11th and 12th or 10th and 11th Avenues on Davis, approaching from the west heading east.

-- Q&As: 20-minute discussions with the cast and crew immediately after every Thursday matinee.
+- Q&As: 20-minute discussions with the cast and crew immediately after every student matinee.

-- Workshops: Interactive explorations of select plays, at your school or at The Armory.
+- Workshops: Interactive explorations of select plays, at your school or at The Armory (available to high schools only).

-- Tours: Explore our building before the show to peek backstage and learn about our LEED certified renovation.
+- Tours: Explore our building before the show and learn about our LEED certified renovation.

 - Resource Guides: Available to download for each production.